Important Rules for a Professional Relationship with your Nanny

 Decide who the nanny allows access to the house.
 Should she allow in people in your absence?
 Is she allowed to welcome your guests without your permission?
 Importantly can the nanny bring in her visitors, her friends, or even their kids to work?

-5. Limit Nanny’s Access to Entertainment
+5. Access to Entertainment

 Decide what the nanny can and cannot do in terms of entertainment.
 Let the nanny know what is okay and what is not to do in the house.
+For instance, can the nanny entertain herself with the TV?
+Can she play some music?
+Does she get access to Wifi?

 6. Set Nanny’s Professional Downtime